speedinghzl/CCNet/README.md

 We implement our method based on open source [pytorch segmentation toolbox](https://github.com/speedinghzl/pytorch-segmentation-toolbox).

 ## Introduction
+Long-range dependencies can capture useful contextual information to benefit visual understanding problems.
+In this work, we propose a Criss-Cross Network (CCNet) for obtaining such important information through a more effective and efficient way.
+Concretely, for each pixel, our CCNet can harvest the contextual information of its surrounding pixels on the criss-cross path through a novel criss-cross attention module.
+By taking a further recurrent operation, each pixel can finally capture the long-range dependencies from all pixels.
+Overall, our CCNet is with the following merits:
+- **GPU memory friendly**
+- **High computational efficiency**
+- **The state-of-the-art performance**

+## Architecture
 ![Overview of CCNet](http://pixkzddvl.bkt.gdipper.com/architecture.png)
 Overview of the proposed CCNet for semantic segmentation.
 The proposed recurrent criss-cross attention takes as input feature maps **H** and output feature maps **H''** which obtain rich and dense contextual information from all pixels.
 Recurrent criss-cross attention module can be unrolled into R=2 loops, in which all Criss-Cross Attention modules share parameters.